mkallgren08/new-node-tree-app/README.md

 This website allows a user to create new 'Factories' which are nodes that generate a series of sub-nodes containing random numbers within a user-specified range.
 The Factory data is stored in a database which is read in real-time, allowing multiple users to edit the Factories contained within the overall root node.

 The name of each Factory may be any alpha-numeric combination but must start with a letter.
 A Factory must have between 1 and 15 nodes; **once created, the number of nodes is fixed**.
-Each node will contain a random number between a user-defined range of postiive integers.
+Each node will contain a random number between a user-defined range of positive integers.

 After creating the Factory, a user may edit the Factory's name and/or the number range for the Factory's nodes.
 Mutual-exclusion (mutex) protocols have been implemented to prevent multiple users from editing the same Factory by placing a hold and disabling the Editing Panel for that Factory for all users except the one currently performing edits; this helps prevent data corruption.